Print and PDF Options

 Criminal Justice System

 The institutional and social production of criminal law in Canada.
-Processes, personnel, and agencies in the criminal legal system.
-The role of discretion and mechanisms of accountability.
+Processes, personnel, and agencies.
+The role of discretion.
 The accused and the place of the victim.
-Issues and problems in sentencing and punishment.
+Issues in sentencing and punishment.
+Particular attention to racialization, Indigenous experiences, and discrimination in the operations of criminal law.

 Prerequisite(s): LAWS 1001 and LAWS 1002.